 The election judge took issue with Jillian’s yellow t-shirt with the words “Houston Firefighters” and a small AFL–CIO emblem.
 There was a ballot proposal to give the city’s firefighters a raise, which led some election judges to prohibit voters from wearing shirts with the firefighters’ union logo and even firefighter uniforms.
 Jillian wore the shirt to support her husband, a longtime Houston firefighter, and her extended firefighter family.
 The t-shirt said nothing about the ballot initiative, but the election judge ordered her to turn the shirt inside out before she could vote.

 The law bans any symbols or similar communicative devices relating to anything on the ballot, such as a candidate, proposal, or political party, on Election Day and during early voting.

-The ban even extends to apparel containing political figures not on the ballot that election, as Tony Ortiz discovered when he wore a “MAGA” hat to the polls in 2018.
+The ban even extends to apparel containing political figures not on the ballot that election.

 This election law is still on the books in Texas.
 This despite a U.S. Supreme Court decision in Minnesota Voters Alliance v.
 Mansky (2018), which overturned a similar law in Minnesota and held that passive political expression at the polling place is protected by the First Amendment.